lukix/genemo/README.md

     Returns a function that can be used as a `succession` parameter for `GMO.runEvolution`.
     `keepFactor` is a number from 0 to 1 describing what part of best individuals should be kept unchanged.
-    `minimizeFitness` is a boolean value indicating if we are aiming at minimalizing or maximalizing fitness.
+    `minimizeFitness` is a boolean value indicating if we are aiming at minimizing or maximizing fitness.

 ### Other useful functions
 - **`GMO.randomSequenceOf(valuesSet, length)`**